aiven/aiven-docs/docs/products/postgresql/concepts/upgrade-failover.md

-When a server unexpectedly disconnects, there is no certain way to know whether it really disappeared or whether there is a temporary glitch in the cloud provider\'s network.
-Aiven\'s management platform has different procedures in case of primary or replica nodes disconnections.
+When a server unexpectedly disconnects, there is no certain way to know whether it really disappeared or whether there is a temporary glitch in the cloud provider's network.
+Aiven's management platform has different procedures in case of primary or replica nodes disconnections.

 ### Primary server disconnection

-If the **primary** server disappears, Aiven\'s management platform uses a **60-second timeout** before marking the server as down and promoting a replica server as new primary.
+If the **primary** server disappears, Aiven's management platform uses a **60-second timeout** before marking the server as down and promoting a replica server as new primary.
 During this 60-second timeout, the master is unavailable (`servicename-projectname.aivencloud.com` does not